 Highlight Lab can be used to easily emphasise individual bullet points or segments of text on a slide, allowing points to stand out in turn as you present them.
-This can be done in Four different ways: Spotlight, Highlight Points, Highlight Background, and Highlight Text.
+This can be done in Three different ways: Highlight Points, Highlight Background, and Highlight Text.

 Highlight Points can be used when a more subtle approach is desired, and adjusts only the color of each bullet point.